Interesting in Becoming a Foster Care Provider?

-The shelter is usually at or beyond capacity!
 We need for foster families to help our dogs who have health issues, need a break from the shelter, or could use some work on their social or behavior skills before being adopted.
 No matter your lifestyle or current pets, we can help find the right match for your family.
-If you’re wondering what fostering is like, read the foster stories at the bottom of the page!
+If you’re wondering what fostering is like, read the foster stories at the bottom of this page.

 When you foster, all expenses are paid, including food.
-To learn more about fostering, please read the extensive information below–and contact us at firstname.lastname@example.org.
+To learn more about fostering, please read on, and then contact us at firstname.lastname@example.org.

 Dogs in Need of Foster Homes